devicetree-org/devicetree-specification/source/devicetree-basics.rst

 This chapter describes the logical structure of the devicetree and specifies a base set of properties for use in describing device nodes.
-Chapter :ref:`chapter-device-node-requirements` specifies certain device nodes required by a |spec| compliant devicetree.
-Chapter 6 describes the |spec| defined device bindings— the requirements for representing certain device types classes of devices.
+Chapter :ref:`chapter-device-node-requirements` specifies certain device nodes required by a |spec|-compliant devicetree.
+Chapter 6 describes the |spec|-defined device bindings—the requirements for representing certain device types or classes of devices.
 Chapter 8 describes the in-memory encoding of the devicetree.

 A devicetree is a tree data structure with nodes that describe the